gjwgit/aztext/README.md

 Note that sentiments, key phrases, and entities are not available for all languages.

-The command will also work without an argument whereby it will either ready from standard input if it is part of a pipeline, or else it will enter an interactive loop, prompting for a sentence, and analyzing that sentence.
+The command will also work without an argument whereby it will read text from standard input if it is part of a pipeline.

 ```console
 $ cat sample.txt